sshilpika/github-metrics-nodejs/README.md

-#Installation of Github JS wrapper library -- Test-Repo.js
+#Installation of github js wrapper library -- test-repo.js

 Either grab github.js from this repo or install via NPM: